Campbell's Soup Cans

 1962.
 Synthetic polymer paint on thirty-two canvases, Each canvas 20 x 16" (50.8 x 40.6 cm).
 Overall installation with 3" between each panel is 97" high x 163" wide

-Though Campbell’s Soup Cans resembles the mass-produced, printed advertisements by which Warhol was inspired, it is hand-painted, while the fleur de lys pattern ringing each can’s bottom edge is hand-stamped.
-In this work, he mimicked the repetition and uniformity of advertising by carefully reproducing the same image across each individual canvas.
+Though Campbell’s Soup Cans resembles the mass-produced, printed advertisements by which Warhol was inspired, its canvases are hand-painted, and the fleur de lys pattern ringing each can’s bottom edge is hand-stamped.
+Warhol mimicked the repetition and uniformity of advertising by carefully reproducing the same image across each individual canvas.
 He varied only the label on the front of each can, distinguishing them by their variety.
-Warhol said of Campbell’s Soup, “I used to drink it.
+Warhol said of Campbell’s soup, “I used to drink it.
 I used to have the same lunch every day, for 20 years, I guess, the same thing over and over again.”

 A representation of a person or thing in a work of art.

 The customs, arts, social institutions, and achievements of a particular nation, people, or other social group.

 A work of art made from paint applied to canvas, wood, paper, or another support (noun).

 The production of large amounts of standardized products through the use of machine-assembly production methods and equipment.

 A closely woven, sturdy cloth of hemp, cotton, linen, or a similar fiber, frequently stretched over a frame and used as a surface for painting.

 The method with which an artist, writer, performer, athlete, or other producer employs technical skills or materials to achieve a finished product or endeavor.